electrocucaracha/krd/docs/src/bare_metal_provisioning.rst

 Software Requirements
 #####################

-- Ubuntu Server +16.04 LTS
+- Ubuntu Server 16.04 LTS or later

 aio.sh
 ######

-This bash script provides an automated process for deploying an All-in-One Kubernetes cluster.
+The *aio.sh* script automates the process of deploying an All-in-One Kubernetes cluster.

-The following instruction starts the provisioning process.
+To start the provisioning process, run:

 .. code-block:: bash

     curl -fsSL http://bit.ly/KRDaio | KRD_ACTIONS_LIST="install_k8s,install_cockpit" bash

-In overall, this script can be summarized in the following phases:
+The script performs the following phases:

-1. Server validation.
+1. Server validation
-2. Installation of dependencies.
+2. Dependency installation
-3. Configuration..
+3. Configuration
-4. Deploying KRD services.
+4. Deployment of KRD services

 **Server validation**

-This phase validates that the account of the user running the KRD scripts is passworless sudo and the IP address has been included as part of the NO_PROXY values.
+The script first checks that the user account running KRD has passwordless sudo privileges and that the server’s IP address is included in the NO_PROXY environment variable.

 **Installation of dependencies**

-KRD requires git command line to pulls its source code and also executes the instructions provided by the *node.sh* script which installs additional management tools.
+KRD requires the `git` command-line tool to fetch its source code.
+It also executes *node.sh*, which installs additional management tools required for the deployment.

 **Configuration**

-Ansible works against multiple systems, the way for selecting them is through the usage of the inventory.
-The inventory file is a static source for determining the target servers used for the execution of ansible tasks.
-The *aio.sh* script creates an inventory file for addressing those tasks to localhost.
+Ansible uses an inventory file to define the systems it will manage.
+For an All-in-One deployment, the *aio.sh* script creates a local inventory file that points Ansible tasks to `localhost`:

 .. code-block:: bash